Epiretinal membrane: Cause

 An Amsler grid, as it might be viewed by a person with very severe macular pucker.
 Most cases of epiretinal membrane are milder and show much smoother curved lines.

-The source of the cells in epiretinal membranes (ERM) has been found to comprise glial cells, retinal pigment epithelial (RPE) cells, macrophages, fibrocytes, and collagen cells.
+The cells in epiretinal membranes (ERM) have been found to comprise glial cells, retinal pigment epithelial (RPE) cells, macrophages, fibrocytes, and collagen cells.
 These cells are found in varying proportions.
 Those from retinal breaks, previous retinal detachments, or cryopexy are composed mainly of dispersed RPE cells, while cells of glial origin predominate in idiopathic pathology.
 Laminocytes are the fundamental cell type in idiopathic ERMs.
 These cells are frequently found in small and dispersed numbers in eyes containing a PVD.
 The presence of retinal pigment cells invariably indicates proliferative retinopathy and is only seen in association with a retinal detachment or tear.

 The incidence of associated PVD ranges from 75 to 93%, and PVD is present in virtually all eyes with retinal breaks or retinal detachments and subsequent ERM formation.
-PVD can lead to retinal breaks that may liberate RPE cells that initiate membrane formation.
-Small breaks in the internal limiting membrane (ILM) after PVD also may provide retinal astrocytes access to the vitreous cavity, where they may subsequently proliferate.
+PVD can lead to retinal breaks that may release RPE cells that initiate membrane formation.
+Small breaks in the internal limiting membrane (ILM) after PVD may also provide retinal astrocytes access to the vitreous cavity, where they may subsequently proliferate.
 Many ERMs also have ILM fragments that may be peeled separately.
 Finally, vitreous hemorrhage, inflammation, or both associated with a PVD also may stimulate ERM formation.

 Both sexes appear to be affected equally frequently.